 What is Parents’ Day?

 National Parents’ Day is a family event that is an important part of Korean culture.
-Its focus is to honor parents and celebrate them each year, recognizing the important role of parents in nurturing and raising children.
+Its focus is to honor parents and celebrate them each year, recognizing the important role of parents in nurturing and raising children and their selfless commitment and lifelong sacrifice.
 This day is a holiday in South Korea and the United States but is celebrated on different dates.

 In Korea, Parents’ Day is a public holiday where people get a day off work.
-It is a newer holiday to celebrate than Mother’s Day and Father’s Day are.
+It is a newer holiday to celebrate than Mother’s Day and Father’s Day.